lingjiechen2/dllm/examples/dream/README.md

 ```

 > [!IMPORTANT]
-> The term *Evaluated* refers to results obtained using our own evaluation framework, while *Reported* corresponds to the official results presented in the original paper.
+> 1. *Evaluated* results are obtained from our own evaluation framework, while *Reported* results come from the original paper.
-> All results shown here were reproduced using LLaDA’s official repository, with slight modifications to certain task configurations to better reflect the model’s performance potential.
-> Minor variations from the originally reported results may occur due to these adjustments.
+> 2. All evaluation settings follow the configurations in the [Dream](https://github.com/DreamLM/Dream) repository, with minor adjustments for compatibility.
-> A complete and detailed set of evaluation results will be released soon.
+> 3. Full evaluation results will be released soon.

 ### Evaluation Method of Dream-8B-Base